Tomek4861/UniversityTimetableOptimizer/README.md

     python main.py
     ```

-2. Select correct semester.
+2. Select appropriate semester.
 3. Click `Add Course` and fill the Course ID.
 4. In the Dialog window you can blacklist groups - script will ignore them when creating a timetable.
-See [examples](#usage-example] for more details.
+See [examples](#usage-example) for more details.
 5. Repeat steps 3-4 for all courses you want to add.
 6. Click the `Edit Travel Times` button.
 7. Fill travel times for all time ranges.
 For most cases you can set one for whole day.